kurttb/Lattice-Boltzmann-Solver/README.md

 ### Additional Useful Commands
 	make clean
-		Removes the library and the built exectuables but keeps the configuration options.
+		Removes the library and the built executables but keeps the configuration options.

 	make uninstall
 		Removes all installed files from 'make install'.